lucasjotap/codeWars/README.md

 # codeWars
-A repository to store my solution to programming exercises.
+A repository to store my solutions to programming exercises.